itaru2622/bluesky-selfhost-env/README.md

 Currently, my latest release is <strong>2025-09-13</strong>, based on the <strong>2025-09-13</strong> code from bluesky-social.<br>

+### Special notes about big impact changes in upstream regarding selfhost

+- changes in Aug-Sep 2025, atproto-proxy(bluesky proxy header) is required by social-app, which value can tune only at build time.
+  It breaks 'build once, run with any domain' manner on this tool, and the manner is recovered by involving local static CDN in social-app container. this technique is inspired from STATIC_CDN_HOST in social-app(bskyweb) codes. to achieve it, social-app got some patches for bskyweb + Dockerfile + additional shell command and docker-compose*.yaml.<br>
+   - in docker-compose-build.yaml, EXPO_PUBLIC_BLUESKY_PROXY_DID=@@EXPO_PUBLIC_BLUESKY_PROXY_DID@@ as build arg, to embed placeholder(mark) within js files.
+   - on booting phase at runtime, it rewrites placeholder with real val by runtime env EXPO_PUBLIC_BLUESKY_PROXY_DID=did:web:..., before being used by social-app.
+   - refer comments in docker-compose.yaml for detail.

 ## <a id="status"/>Current status regarding self-hosting

 As shown below, most features work as expected in the self-hosting environment.<br>